Gross/net calculator with employer’s contributions

 - Tax class VI applies to persons with more than one employment position.
 The employer paying the lowest wages should deduct the income tax according to tax class VI.

-Joint taxation is generally more favourable for married couples.
+Joint taxation is generally more favorable for married couples.
 However, since only the wages of a spouse are considered in the deduction of that individual’s income tax, the two salaries are not combined until the end of the year to yield the relevant yearly tax.
 As a consequence of this procedure, it regularly happens that too much or too little tax is initially deducted.
 For the most accurately possible calculation of the correct tax due in a year, there are two possible tax class combinations for married couples: III & V and IV & IV.
 In addition, the so-called factor method is also available since 2010.

 Combination of tax classes for married couples: